mfouilleul/mysql-benchbox/README.md

 # Download

 BenchBox is released as open source and is available at [GitHub](https://github.com/mfouilleul/benchbox).
 Find official releases in [https://github.com/mfouilleul/benchbox/releases](https://github.com/mfouilleul/benchbox/releases).

 # Requirements

 BenchBox is based on SysBench, the versions currently supported are SysBench 0.4x and SysBench 0.5 (Recommended).

-Prerequisites for BenchBox Scripts:
+Prerequisites for BenchBox "backend":
 - SysBench 0.4x or higher
 - Perl v5.8 or higher